tpiliposian/audits/README.md

 ## About me

-I'm a security researcher specializing in smart contract audits and security consulting.
+I'm Tigran Piliposyan (tpiliposian) a security researcher specializing in smart contract audits and security consulting.

 Currently, I hold the role of Security Researcher at [Hexens](https://hexens.io/) and a Core Contributor at [Security Wiki](https://wiki.r.security/).